top of page

 Q: Before we dive deep into your compositions, can you tell us about your background and how you began to use painting as a tool to build confidence and embrace your culture?

-Then came the post-WWII era, when the U.S. began expanding politically and culturally across the globe, pulling us into what I like to call a U.S.-centric age—one shaped by American brands and pop culture.
+Then came the post-WWII era, when the U.S. began expanding politically and culturally across the globe, pulling us into what I like to call a U.S. centric age, one shaped by American brands and pop culture.
 And while I do draw inspiration from that world, my goal is to embrace and modernize pre-Columbian styles through it, specifically using clothing, color, and patterns as a tool.
-It’s my way of keeping my Indigenous roots alive and strong, just like my ancestors did, by weaving their culture into the changing world around them.
+It is my way of keeping my Indigenous roots alive and strong, just as my ancestors did, by weaving their culture into the changing world around them.

 Q: In our previous conversation, you shared that you want to use your art to show Latino people that they don’t have to accept the narrative of being a victim.
 Can you elaborate on what that means to you, and how that message manifests in your work?